bitplane/bitplane.net/dev/python/lsoph/pydoc/index.md

 def on_mount() -> None
 ```

 Called when the screen is mounted.
+Populates with existing logs and starts timer.

 <a id="lsoph.ui.log_screen.LogScreen.on_unmount"></a>